As the New Zealand film industry has evolved, definitions of

 Mr Lawrence, which, although not a New Zealand story, had input

-from New Zealand money and personnel and was partly shot in New
+from New Zealand money and personnel and was shot in New

 Zealand.
-Later, if there is an interest, we may include films
+Later, if there is an interest, I may include films

 with a minimal, but nevertheless interesting connection to New